dboddie/inferno-os/os/teensy41mm/README.md

 There are some known issues:

+* The system occasionally encounters a lock loop during preemption, causing a panic and a reboot.
 * Text input is handled via a "fake" keyboard device, `kbd.c`, which is not very capable or flexible.
 A proper UART driver would be better.

-Hopefully, this can be resolved later.
+Hopefully, these can be resolved later.

 ## Building